 However, it doesn’t mean anyone can try their hand at jumping without any prior experience.
 Jump starting in the rain doesn’t have an immediate danger but can expose the battery to rain or moisture that can cause corrosion and, as a result, reduce the life of the battery.
 You wouldn’t want to jumpstart a frozen or leaking battery as it could lead to an explosion.

 Winters have an adverse effect on the car battery health and are 51 percent more likely to have problems.
 When your car battery gives up, you might be wondering who to call for quick help?
-To get a clear picture of the dangers and how to safely jump start a car in the rain, follow the comprehensive jumpstart guide below.
+To get a clear picture of the dangers and how to safely jump start service a car in the rain, follow the comprehensive jumpstart guide below.

 How safe is it to jump a car in the rain?